French battleship Condorcet

-Condorcet was one of the six semi-dreadnought battleships built for the French Navy in the early 1900s.
+Condorcet was one of the six semi-dreadnought battleships built for the French Navy in the early 20th century.
 When World War I began in August 1914, she unsuccessfully searched for the German battlecruiser and the light cruiser in the Western and Central Mediterranean.
 Later that month, the ship participated in the Battle of Antivari in the Adriatic Sea and helped to sink an Austro-Hungarian protected cruiser.
 Condorcet spent most of the rest of the war blockading the Straits of Otranto and the Dardanelles to keep German, Austro-Hungarian and Turkish warships bottled up.

 After the war, she was modernized in 1923–1925 and subsequently became a training ship.
 In 1931, the ship was converted into an accommodation hulk.
 Condorcet was captured intact when the Germans occupied Vichy France in November 1942 and was used by them to house sailors of their navy (Kriegsmarine).
 She was badly damaged by Allied bombing in 1944, but was later raised and scrapped by 1949.